After a year of worrying about inflation, investors have finally begun to collect themselves again.

 “They’re going to be paying back with devalued dollars,” Thoma says.

-Investors in stocks.
-Stockholders get some protection from inflation because the same factors that raise the price of goods also raise the values of companies.
+Investors in stocks: Stockholders get some protection from inflation because the same factors that raise the price of goods also raise the values of companies.

 “Theoretically, the value of equities varies directly and proportionally with inflation,” Thoma says.
-“When you double all prices and wages, you double profits and you double the value of stocks, basically.”
+“When you double all prices and wages, you double profits and you double the value of stocks, basically.

 “If you look at periods of strong growth in U.S. history, the one constant has been a very modest rate of inflation over that time.”

+In periods of high inflation, your standard of living declines hand in hand with your relative purchasing power.
 Also, borrowing to fund new businesses, buy homes and finance other tasks necessary for a healthy economy becomes more difficult as lenders jack up interest rates to hedge against further inflation.